robohydra/robohydra/usecases/index.md

 tester, it would be great to be able to test that easily and reliably (something the server will never return).

-One possibility would be to use RoboHydra as a proxy, and create heads dynamically using the [admin interface](http://localhost:3000/robohydra-admin) whenever you want to try something special that needs a specific response from the server.
-When you're done with the test you can detach the head from the RoboHydra and everything will go back to a regular proxy.
+One possibility would be to use RoboHydra as a proxy to your normal development server, and then create heads dynamically using the [admin interface](http://localhost:3000/robohydra-admin) to get specific test responses for certain paths (say, temporarily override path `/api/widgets/1` to show some special testing data instead of whatever your development server replies with).

 Testing race conditions